amaddio/git-workshop/readme.md

 What data is stored in a commit?
 (P. 66)

 - See the log of past commits: `git log`

-Change a commit (that has not yet been pushed).

-`git commit --amend`

-If you are working alone in your branches you can also make use of interactive rebasing to edit any commit in the timeline: `git rebase -i`

 **Deep dive into Gits databas**e: